SCCS Kolloquium

 Contribute a talk

-To register and schedule a talk, you should fill the form Colloquium Registration at least two weeks before the earliest preferred date.
+To register and schedule a talk, you should fill the form Colloquium Registration at least four weeks before the earliest preferred date.
 Keep in mind that we only have limited slots, so please plan your presentation early.
 In special cases, contact colloquium@mailsccs.in.tum.de.

 Colloquium sessions are now on-campus.
 We have booked room MI 00.13.054 for WS24/25.
 You can either bring your own laptop or send us the slides as a PDF ahead of time.
 The projector only has an HDMI connection, so please bring your own adapters if necessary.